Do Snakebite Kits Work? The Evidence Says No

 Commercial snakebite kits are widely sold — but research shows they are ineffective.
 Modern snakebite first aid relies on evidence, not suction devices or tourniquets.

-Despite decades of research and clear medical evidence, many people still believe in outdated treatments for venomous snakebites.
-Like tourniquets or suction devices commonly known as “Snakebite kits” sold in many outdoor stores.
+Despite decades of research and clear medical evidence, many people still believe in outdated treatments for venomous snakebites — such as suction devices commonly sold as “snakebite kits” in outdoor stores.

-These methods are not only ineffective — they may cause harm.
+This tool is not only ineffective — It may cause harm.

 Before you attempt to help someone who has been bitten by a venomous snake, do not rely on collective wisdom, television dramatizations, or what you see on a store shelf.
 Instead, seek proper training, understand the evidence, and stay current.